okstas86/okstas86/README.md

 ### About me

-- 💻 I'm full stack developer .
-I studied Pytnon, JS, Django, React, Vue.js.
+- 💻As a full stack developer, I have experience with Python, JavaScript, Django, React, Vue.js, Nuxt.js  enabling me to work on a wide range of projects and tackle both frontend and backend development tasks.
-- 📚
+- 📚 I have a strong passion for continuous learning and staying updated with the latest technologies and industry trends.
+I actively seek out new opportunities to expand my knowledge and skills in the field of software development.
-- 🌍 I love to travel and visit new, interesting places.
+- 🌍Besides coding, I have a love for traveling and exploring new, captivating destinations.
+It allows me to immerse myself in different cultures, broaden my horizons, and gain inspiration from diverse experiences.
-- 🤩 I'm like write code.
+- 🤩  I find immense joy in the process of writing code and turning ideas into functional and efficient software solutions.
+Solving complex problems and building innovative applications are among my favorite challenges.
-- 🤔 I am constantly striving for development.
+- 🤔 🤔 With a growth mindset, I am constantly pushing myself to grow and improve both personally and professionally.
+I actively seek feedback, engage in collaborative projects, and embrace new challenges to refine my skills and achieve new milestones.

 ### Connect with me: